 Flash floods typically occur during night-time (Maddox et al., 1979).

 The differences in the AURC values for the different times of the day can be explained by looking at the distribution of WTs in Figure 7.
 In “La Costa” there is not much variability of WTs.
 The most observed WTs (green crosses in Figure 7) are mainly in the 1???? and 2???? categories.
 However, the peaks correspond to small rainfall totals, low wind speeds, small CAPE, and medium solar radiation.
 This type of WT is observed across all four categories of convective precipitation ratio (CPR, defined as the ratio between convective rainfall and total precipitation), with the category 1???? (i.e., CPR<0.25, mainly large-scale rainfall in the ENS model) contributing more often than the other three (2????, 3????, and 4????), and the category 4???? (i.e., CPR>0.75, mainly convective rainfall in the ENS model) The one contributing less often.
 This is shown by the percentages in red in Figure 7.
 In the category 1????
 There is also a big contribution by the WT that represents small rainfall totals, high wind speed, small cape, and high solar radiation.
 This two categories of WTs tend to correct mainly biases in the ENS model as opposed to correct mainly sub-grid variability.
 The bias correction is mainly for overestimation of rainfall, with a correction factor of around 0.85 in both cases.
 In “La Sierra”, there is much more variability of WTs across all CPR categories.
 This can be seen from a more uniform distribution of the percentages in red in Figure 7, with the exception of the accumulation period between 1800 to 0600 LST where the category 1???? holds more than the half of the WTs during wet days.
 There are still the same than those in “La Costa” region (i.e., those indicated by black and blue crosses).
 However, in “Sierra”, the crosses are indicated with a different colour (magenta) as they represent mainly large solar radiation.
-This is probably due to the fact that the cases are in the in the heights of the Andean region, and the optical depth of the climatological aerosol distribution is smaller in the mountains, as used in the computation of the clear sky solar radiation.
+This is probably due to the fact that the cases are in the heights of the Andean region, and the optical depth of the climatological aerosol distribution is smaller in the mountains, as used in the computation of the clear sky solar radiation.